aleksator/arch-cursor-complete/README.md

 #### Installation
 Put ArchCursorComplete folder into ~/.icons directory.
 For system-wide installation, put it in /usr/share/icons/ instead.
-For Arch Linux users, install xcursors-arch-cursor-complete package from the AUR.
+For Arch Linux users, install xcursor-arch-cursor-complete package from the AUR.